Zeigren/zeigren.github.io/_posts/2018-05-04-Using-FlashcatUSB-xPort-Clip-Adapters.md

 comments: false
 ---

-I have made a short [video](https://youtu.be/0JLvI2vaAI8) about the clip adapters and using them that you can check out.
+[Here](https://youtu.be/0JLvI2vaAI8) is a video I made about the clip adapters as well as a basic tutorial on using them with the FlashcatUSB xPort.
+I've made a more in depth [tutorial video](https://youtu.be/mcuzO3ZSaBg) and a video going over some [troubleshooting](https://youtu.be/43VDcZQesHo) steps.

 Here's some other useful info though.